aleca3112/Enoughchain/README.md

 - [Apache Web Server](https://httpd.apache.org/)
 - [PHP](https://www.php.net/)

+DO NOT USE THE TEST ACCOUNTS ON ETHEREUM MAINNET OR ANY PRODUCTION NETWORK.
+The genesis.json file's accounts are test accounts and their private keys are publicly visible in Besu documentation and in publicly available source code.

 After starting the Besu network, verify that the main node is responding to localhost port 8545, otherwise change index.php to the correct port.
 Launch the application through a web browser.